Cascade-Health/cascade-technical-test/README.md

 Welcome to Cascade's take home test for developers.
 We're excited to see what you can do!

-We want you to develop a Web application for medical practioners to take over appointment requests from their patients in a web interface.
-The time it takes to implement this will vary depending on your familiarity with the domain and FHIR standards.
-But even if you're not familiar we want to give you a chance to show us what you can do and maybe learn someting new along the way.
+We want you to develop a Web application for medical practioners to take over appointment requests from patients in a web interface.
+We would like to see what you can achieve in 5-6h, so please tell us when you start and end.

 ## Requirements